 Derek Bauer grew up at the base of the North Cascades, in Washington state.
 At a young age, his father was diagnosed with early onset Alzheimer's, and after a few hard years, he passed.
 When Derek grew older, he discovered his dad’s love of the mountains and the outdoors.
 This film is the expression of that relationship.
 It’s about loss, it’s about abandonment, and most importantly, it’s about the human spirit and its ability to heal.

 Derek is an Award-winning cinematographer with over 15 years of professional experience.
-The latest film he shot, Butterfly Caught, has screened at over a dozen festivals, and picked up numerous awards along the way, including Best Director and Best Ensemble at the San Diego International Film Festival.
+The latest film he was the Director of Photography for, Butterfly Caught, screened at over a dozen festivals, and picked up numerous awards along the way, including Best Director and Best Ensemble at the San Diego International Film Festival.

 He has also has worked extensively in both the commercial and documentary worlds, having shot commercials for such clients as Audi, Adidas, Nissan, and most recently, Jurassic World, to name a few.
 Derek also filmed the successful documentary films, Winning: The Racing Life of Paul Newman, 24 Hour War, and A&E Network’s, OJ Speaks: The Hidden Tapes.